martinklepsch/tenzing/README.md

 # Tenzing

+### Tenzing is still work in progress and might not work at all.
+Watch the project to be notified when it's ready.

 Tenzing is a template for Clojurescript applications inspired by [Chestnut][chestnut].
 Just like Chestnut it offers the following
 features: